cekit/cekit/docs/handbook/building/builder-engines.rst

 This build engine is using `Buildah <https://buildah.io>`_.

+By default every image is squashed at the end of the build.
+This means that all layers (**including the base image**) will be squashed into a single layer.
+You can disable it by using the ``--no-squash`` switch.

 .. note::
    If you need to use any non default registry, please update ``/etc/containers/registry.conf`` file.